ahmedacademyphysics/ahmedacademyphysics.github.io/README.md

-        // --- Physics Content Data (using LaTeX for formulas) ---
+        // --- Physics Content Data (using LaTeX for formulas) --- const PHYSICS_CONTENT = {
-        // Note: LaTeX formulas are wrapped in a custom <span class="formula"> for styling const PHYSICS_CONTENT = {
             "Energy": {
                 title: "Thermodynamics and Energy Systems",